 Recent tax court cases indicate that regulators will be aggressive in enforcing charitable contribution tax deduction rules.
 Gifts made that do not meet substantiation requirements will not be eligible for a tax write-off, and therefore, could result in a huge tax cost to the donor.
 The following provides some situations where substantiation for charitable tax deductions could be forgotten or be more difficult to obtain.

 Substantiation for Private Foundations

 A question recently came up as to whether CWAs are required if an individual donates to a private foundation that they founded or where they are board members.
 The answer is yes.
-When donors give donations to their own foundations, an acknowledgement from the foundation to the founder or board member needs to be prepared by the foundation.
-The acknowledgement should include the information that no goods or services were received in exchange for the donation.
+When donors give donations to their own foundations, an acknowledgment from the foundation to the founder or board member needs to be prepared by the foundation.
+The acknowledgment should include the information that no goods or services were received in exchange for the donation.
 The IRS has denied donations that don’t have a contemporaneous receipt if the donation is greater than $250.

 Charitable Tax Deduction for Transactions

 Businesses or business owners that sell property to a tax-exempt organization for less than its fair market value can generally take a charitable deduction for the difference between the sale price and the fair market value.
 However, Fakiris v.
 Commissioner provides a cautionary tale for using that deduction.

 The petitioner’s real estate group bought an old theater in New York.
 It decided to donate the theater to an organization that had not yet received its tax-exempt status.
 Rather than wait for the exemption of the new charity, the petitioner sold the theater to an already established tax-exempt organization, which agreed to transfer the theater to the new not-for-profit organization once it received its tax-exempt status.
 The established not-for-profit organization transferred the theater to the new organization the day of the sale with the petitioner.